 In this mode, SYNC I/O generates time code internally from a start time based upon the Generator Preset Time.
-Using either SYNC I/O Setup or the front panel controls, you can start, stop, resume, and reset time code generation.
+Using either SYNC I/O Setup (Windows only) or the SYNC I/O front panel controls, you can start, stop, resume, and reset time code generation.